AdobeDocs/experience-manager-learn.en/help/forms/document-services/barcode-service-adaptive-forms-article.md

 Line 23 - Call the DocumentServices extractBarCode method to get the JSON object populated with decoded data

-To get this running on your system, please follow the following steps
+To get this running on your system, please follow the following steps:

 1. [Download BarcodeService.zip](assets/barcodeservice.zip) and import into AEM using the package manager
 1. [Download and install the Custom DocumentServices Bundle](/help/forms/assets/common-osgi-bundles/AEMFormsDocumentServices.core-1.0-SNAPSHOT.jar)